Descriptor Examples

 Provides a Modbus TCP register map backed by a large dummy IO set covering coil, packed coil, holding, and input register access.

-Required resources: eth
+Required resources: tcp

 descriptors/examples/qemu_nxscope_udp.yaml